arpansahu/geek_glasses/Readme.md

 5. In built views of PasswordChangeDoneView, PasswordChangeView, PasswordResetCompleteView, PasswordResetConfirmView, PasswordResetView, PasswordResetCompleteView
 6. Build Custom Templates for These Inbuilt Views
 7. Reset Password is working
 8. If kyc is False then it will show you Get Kyc Details unless it will welcome you.
-By default every user is non kycied.
+By default, every user is non kyc-ied.
 9. If you want to kyc a person login to admin panel from here:  https://django-custom-auth-model.herokuapp.com/admin/ and  modify it

 -Deployed on Heroku